Energy Efficiency Optimization in Active Reconfigurable Intelligent Surface-Aided Integrated Sensing and Communication Systems: Introduction

-In this paper, we present a novel approach to optimize EE in an active RIS-assisted ISAC system.
-The proposed framework involves formulating an EE maximization problem and employing an alternating optimization approach to effectively solve the problem.
-The key contributions of the study include:
+{In contrast to the outlined background, our research delves into the EE performance within an active RIS-assisted ISAC system.
+We introduce a novel framework centered around formulating an EE maximization problem and tailoring an alternating optimization approach to efficiently address this challenge.
+Key contributions of this study encompass:}

-\begin{itemize} \item The study rigorously formulates an EE maximization problem that considers the joint design of transceivers for the ISAC base station (BS), the amplification, and the phase shift matrix of the active RIS.
-Constraints are imposed on the power consumption of both the transmitter and active RIS, ensuring efficient energy utilization.
-Additionally, constraints are imposed on the SNR of the target echo and the SINR of users, guaranteeing reliable communication and sensing performances. \item An alternating optimization approach is introduced to effectively tackle the multifaceted optimization problem.
-This involves decoupling the fractional objective function with Dinkelbach algorithm, optimizing the echo-receiving beamformer with generalized Rayleigh quotient optimization, optimizing the transmitting beamformer with semidefinite relaxation (SDR), and designing the amplification and phase shift matrix of the active RIS using the majorization-minimization (MM) framework. \item To address the high computational complexity associated with eigenvalue decomposition when constructing the surrogate functions in MM framework, a semi-closed form of eigenvalues is derived by exploiting the structural characteristics of the matrix. \item Numerical results demonstrate the effectiveness of the proposed approach, revealing that the integration of an active RIS in the ISAC systems significantly improves EE compared to passive RIS scenarios and spectrum optimization cases. \end{itemize}
+\begin{itemize} \item {In pursuit of sustainable communication practices, this study examines and tailors a comprehensive optimization framework to maximize system EE.
+This framework encompasses joint design considerations for the transceivers at the BS, amplification, and phase shift matrix of the active RIS.
+Striking a balance between maintaining sensing and communication performance, the framework imposes constraints on the SNR of the target echo and the SINR of users.
+Furthermore, it ensures that power consumption from both the transmitter and active RIS remains within given thresholds. } \item {To effectively tackle the multifaceted optimization problem, an alternating optimization approach is customized, which decouples the fractional objective function with Dinkelbach algorithm and optimizes each variable alternatively.
+Additionally, the optimization framework flexibly employes generalized Rayleigh quotient optimization, semidefinite relaxation (SDR) and majorization-minimization (MM) techniques to design the transmit and receiving beamformer, and the amplification and phase shift matrix of the active RIS, respectively. } \item {To facilitate the dimension reductions of the objective function in MM framework, a surrogate function is selected by proving an inequality associated with eigenvalues.
+Additionally, with the aim of reducing the high computational complexity arising from eigenvalue decomposition when constructing the surrogate functions, semi-closed forms of the eigenvalues are derived by exploiting the structural characteristics of the matrix.} \item {Numerical results validate the effectiveness and excellent convergences of the proposed approach, revealing that the integration of active RIS in the ISAC systems improves EE by significantly reducing the power consumption and keeping SE.
+In addition, the proposed framework achieves remarkable EE enhancements compared to passive RIS scenarios and spectrum optimization cases. } \end{itemize}